Harry Cochrane: Heart of Midlothian

+Dunfermline loan

 Cochrane, along with Hearts teammate Anthony McDonald, moved on a season-long loan to Scottish Championship side Dunfermline Athletic on 30 August 2019.

+Montrose loan

 On 30 October 2020, Cochrane joined Scottish League One club Montrose on loan until January 2021.
 The loan agreement was later extended to the end of the season.

-In April 2021, it was announced that Cochrane was set to leave Heart of Midlothian at the end of the season following the expiration of his contract.
+In April 2021, it was announced that Cochrane was set to leave Hearts at the end of the season following the expiration of his contract.

 Queen of the South

 On 24 July 2021, Cochrane signed a two-year deal with Scottish Championship club Queen of the South after a successful trial period.

+On 24 May 2023, Cochrane signed a contract extension with the Doonhamers until 31 May 2025.

+During September 2023, Cochrane was appointed Queens new club captain, after Josh Todd decided to concentrate more on his own playing performances.

+Arbroath

+After spending four years with the Doonhamers, Cochrane joined Scottish Championship club Arbroath in July 2025.

 International career

 He was a member of the Scotland under-16 Victory Shield squad.
 He was called up to represent Scotland at under-17 level in October 2017, however was withdrawn from the squad by Hearts manager Craig Levein, as he felt the "experience of being involved and perhaps playing in the first team at this minute in his career is more valuable than playing an international game."